 One that I wrote down individually was that I purposed to embrace living outside of my comfort zone in 2016.
 Yesterday provided the first opportunity to act upon what I had purposed to do.
 I received a text in the morning from family friends needing our help that very night.
 I confess, my first (inward) response was a solid “no, but thank you for thinking of us.”
 I was looking forward to enjoying a pajama day, so I already had big plans for the day as far as I was concerned.
 Long story short, after briefly discussing it with Simon, we agreed this was a worthy first step outside of my comfort zone.
 I texted my friend to count us in and nine hours later we ditched the pajamas and engaged the residents at a local assisted living facility over BINGO! alongside a couple of our children & our sweet friends.
 And I am so glad we did.

-How willing are you to embrace stepping outside of your comfort zone in 2016?
-Seizing opportunities (especially the uncomfortable ones!) can turn the Ordinary Days into the extraordinary, which is a great first step in making memories meaningful for both yourself and those with whom you share life.
+How willing are you to embrace stepping outside of your comfort zone this year?
+Seizing opportunities (especially the uncomfortable ones!) can turn the ordinary days into the extraordinary, which is a great first step in making memories meaningful for both yourself and those with whom you share life.